DrAhmetYalcinkaya/arrayrank/README.md

 # arrayrank
  Extracts .gpr array data and detects possible elevated responses ('hits') in selected subject groups relative to controls

+To load into R environment:
+devtools::install_github("DrAhmetYalcinkaya/arrayrank")
+library(arrayrank)

+You will also need Limma from Bioconductor: if (!require("BiocManager", quietly = TRUE)) install.packages("BiocManager") BiocManager::install("limma")

 FAQ:
 1) When I run read.gpr, I get errors about file names, directories, and extensions.
 Why?